-Date: 30 March 2025

-Preacher: Andrew Price
+Date: 30 March 2025 Preacher: Andrew Price

-[0:00] Well, it'd be great if you could turn to your bulletins where there's an outline.!
-It's a bit of a tricky passage today, so I'll put the verses on the screen as well, but you can turn in your Bibles to 1055 too.
+It would be great if you could turn to your bulletins where there is an outline.!
+It's a bit of a tricky passage today, so I'll put the verses on the screen as well, but you think the end is coming helps us to prepare for it in the present.
+Like, you know, the end of school term is coming up, so you might prepare by booking a holiday or that sort of thing.

-Well, in life we often face the end of things, like the end of the weekend later today, or as Michelle said, the end of school term next week, the end of semester halfway through, the end of the year, well, the end of the year.

-And often knowing the end is coming helps us to prepare for it in the present, like the end of school term's coming up, so you might prepare by booking a holiday or that sort of thing.

 Even if it's simply an event, knowing how the event will end helps you to prepare in the present.
-Like I think I mentioned that time I went ice skating with the youth group.
+Like, I think I mentioned that time I went ice skating with the youth group.
 At the moment they mentioned that event, I knew it would end with me getting wet pants from the ice, to be clear.
 I remember pushing off from the side of the ice rink and then suddenly this girl was coming the wrong way, it was the wrong way, towards me, crying out, move, move!
 And I simply cried back, I can't, I can't!

-[1:10] And so we collided and I went down and wet my pants.
+And so we collided and I went down and wet my pants.
 But knowing how this event would end meant I could prepare for it in the present by packing a spare pair of pants.

-The point is knowing the end helps us prepare in the present so we don't go home with wet pants or in today's passage so that we will make it home to glory.
+The point is, knowing the end helps us prepare in the present, so we don't go home with wet pants or in today's passage, so that we will make it home to glory.
 Today's passage is about the end of the world as we know it.

 It's like that 1980s song, do you remember this one?
 It's the end of the world as we know it.
 R.E.M.
+Does it ring a bell?
 It's the end of the world as we know it.

 And I feel fine.
 Yeah, all the people who nodded were about my age.
-Yeah.
-It's the end of the world as we know it.
+Yeah, it's the end of the world as we know it.
 That's what today's passage is about.

 And the way to feel fine, as the song says, is to be prepared for it.
-In fact, Jesus even tells us what will happen before the end of the world so we can be prepared for those things too.

-[2:15] Rather than be surprised by them.
+In fact, Jesus even tells us what will happen before the end of the world so we can be prepared for those things too, rather than be surprised by them.

 So surprised that we get discouraged and disillusioned and walk away from Christ altogether.
 Because the end won't happen right away.
 There is a delay.

-Point one, verse five to six.
-So in verse five, the disciples talk about the temple, how beautiful it is.
+[2:28] Point one, verse five to six.
+So in verse five, the temples talk about the temples.
+The disciples talk about the temple, how beautiful it is.